 Learn what Hurricane Harvey or Irma means to anyone with NPDES stormwater permits.

-The recent devastating hurricanes to hit the United States dropped unprecedented, record-setting amounts of rainfall on areas in Florida, Texas and many other states in the continental U.S., as well as the U.S. Virgin Islands and Puerto Rico.
+The recent devastating hurricanes to hit the United States dropped unprecedented, record-setting amounts of rainfall on areas in Florida, Texas, and many other states in the continental U.S., as well as the U.S. Virgin Islands and Puerto Rico.
 The destruction from both Hurricane Irma and Harvey was massive and unfortunately resulted in numerous deaths, the ultimate tragic result of these hurricanes.

 Likely at this time, the last thing anyone is thinking about is their stormwater permit, but there are some lessons to be learned surrounding these hurricanes and the level of flooding and the implications for NPDES stormwater permit holders that are worth taking into consideration.

 These hurricanes generated record amounts of stormwater, which not only resulted in "stormwater discharges" from regulated facilities and communities but also flooded them or covered them with several inches or feet of stormwater.
-How does a stormwater permit held by permittees deal with these sort of situations due to flooding or hurricanes?
+How does a stormwater permit held by permittees deal with these sorts of situations due to flooding or hurricanes?
 Does this represent a problem for permit holders?
 Could events caused by a hurricane or flooding result in some sort of violation or non-compliance issue?

 These are great questions, often because, in our opinion, so many NPDES stormwater permits across the country are inadequate to deal with hurricanes, flooding, and other types of situations.
 That's understandable to an extent since these recent hurricanes may have been well beyond 100-year storm events, meaning that they might be expected no more than once every 100 years, or that in any given year there is only a 1% chance of occurrence for specific areas in question, which is pretty far from "normal".